 You will be able to load instances of just about all of the VST/VST3 and AU plug-ins you own in Unify, just as you can in your DAW.
 In some cases, this will allow you to use plug-ins which your DAW cannot load directly, e.g., Logic Pro X can only load Audio-Unit plug-ins, but you can use the AU version of Unify to load VST/VST3's and use them in Logic.
-NOTE: There are still a number of plug-ins that Unify cannot yet load.
-See the Problems and Solutions page for details.
+Unify is ideal for using MIDI-effect plug-ins, which can be clumsy in many DAWs, and impossible in some.

 You can use your own purchased plug-ins with Unify, but you don't have to, because Unify comes with a whole suite of plug-ins.
 All the factory patches in the Unify Standard Library are built using only these included plug-ins, so you can get started playing them right away.